Public Courses – Fall 2025

 STEP 1: IMPORTANT!
 Please view the “Public Courses Policy and Learning Contract” document and read it carefully.
 As part of the registration, you will be asked to affirm that (a) you have read the document and (b) you comply with its terms.

 STEP 2: If you click on the registration button below you will be asked to fill out an application.
 Within 1-2 business days you will be sent a link telling you that an account has been created for you in our student management system, Populi.
-Once you use this link to create a password, and starting from November 18, you will be able to select your course(s), according to the instructions that will be sent to you.
+Once you use this link to create a password, and starting from May 15, you will be able to select your course(s), according to the instructions that will be sent to you.

 NOTE: If you have an account in the AOP Populi site, please do not fill out the Public Student application form below.
-If you know your Populi login information, you may register for a course, starting on November 18.
+If you know your Populi login information, you may register for a course, starting on May 15.
 If you have questions, please email the AOP office at ordination@aleph.org.

-Spring 2025 Public Courses
+Fall 2025 Public Courses

 BACK TO TOP